mongodb/specifications/source/crud/crud.rst

-Regardless of whether drivers employ a custom server selector or two-attempt approach, they MUST discern the *effective* read preference for the operation, which SHALL be be used for specifying the `$readPreference global command argument <../message/OP_MSG.rst#global-command-arguments>`_ and
+Regardless of whether drivers employ a custom server selector or two-attempt approach, they MUST discern the *effective* read preference for the operation, which SHALL be used for specifying the `$readPreference global command argument <../message/OP_MSG.rst#global-command-arguments>`_ and
 `passing read preference to mongos and load balancers <../server-selection/server-selection.rst#passing-read-preference-to-mongos-and-load-balancers>`_